 The brain and spinal cord are protected by bony structures: the skull and spinal column.

-There are three main parts of the brain: the cerebrum, cerebellum, and brain stem.
+There are three main parts of the brain:

-- Cerebrum controls higher brain functions and has four lobes, each with different functions:
+The cerebrum has four lobes, each with different functions:

 - Frontal lobe: executive function, decisions, personality, language, planning, movement